freenas/cli/README.md

 * By accessing it from the webgui's console page: freenas_10_ip/console

-* By running it directly on your client machine and connecting to a remote FreeNAS instance (still to be documented)
+* By running it directly on your client machine and connecting to a remote FreeNAS instance (this is still advanced class and not yet officially supported, though the CLI is a fairly simple python program)

 One way or the other, once you have invoked the cli it will greet you with the following text: